Huawei-Powered Desktop PC Tested, Eight-Core 7nm Kunpeng 920 Processor

 Huawei, through its HiSilicon subsidiary, has a line of promising 7nm ARM v8-based Kunpeng processors that stretch up to 64 cores for the data center and come with support for leading tech, like PCIe 4.0.
 Chinese YouTube channel 二斤自制 purchased a Huawei-powered desktop PC that features both the company's eight-core eight-thread 7nm Kunpeng 920 ARM v8 processor and the Huawei D920S10 desktop motherboard in a third-party system, giving us the first glimpse of the new products enabled by Huawei's recent entrance into the market as a supplier to OEMs that produce desktop PCs.

 The development could help further China's targeted strategy to reduce its reliance on western semiconductor technology.
-Still, in many ways, the new PCs highlight the difficulties the country has encountered, particularly in terms of software support.
+Still, in many ways, the system highlights the difficulties the country has encountered, particularly in terms of software support.
 In fact, that's the primary focus of the video.
 The video doesn't give us much in the way of broadly-comparable benchmarks, but we do learn some specs that we'll cover below.

 The system did run a Blender BMW test render, but it completed in 11 minutes and 47 seconds, which is woefully slower than most modern chips.
 The system did well streaming 4K video, but 'choked' during local playback due to poor encoding performance.
 The narrator says the system is obviously best for light office work only.